desktopui/silver-bullet/docs/index.md

 ## TLDR

-I want to write an app, and I want to make it cross-platform.
+I want to write an app, make it cross-platform, I want to do it in reasonable amount of time and with the smallest overhead possible.
 What should I use?

 It depends.